 Guyana is a small country, about the size of Idaho, located in northern South America.
-The World Bank has rated Guyana as one of the poorest countries in the Western Hemisphere.
+Guyana is one of the poorest countries in South America.

 Urban slums and rural farming communities suffer from inadequate healthcare and poor educational facilities.
 The rural poor are often completely cut off from any sort of population center or modern services.
 Among the urban poor, families are often forced to live in hazardous conditions in makeshift shacks.